 A Custom House was first recorded in the area in the 14th century.
 The current Custom House in Lower Thames Street, on the site of the former Wool Quay, is to be vacated by Her Majesty’s Revenue and Customs by 2020 as part of the government’s shake up of the department’s office estate.

-Situated in Trinity Square Gardens are the Merchant Marine Memorials recording the names of those who last their lives in World War 1, World War 2 and the Falklands War.
+Situated in Trinity Square Gardens are the Merchant Marine Memorials recording the names of those who lost their lives in World War 1, World War 2 and the Falklands War.

 On the corner of Lloyd’s Avenue and Fenchurch Street stands the home of Lloyd’s Register.
 Begun in 1760 Lloyd’s Register is a leading international provider of classification, compliance and consultancy services to the marine and offshore industries.